Maxine McCormick: 2016 World Championships of Flycasting

 Held in Estonia, Maxine won the gold medal in the women's "trout accuracy" event.
 She became the youngest gold medal winner at age 12.

 2018 World Championships of Flycasting

 In the 2018 championships, which were held on the coast of England, McCormick won the women's Trout Accuracy again, with a score of 52pts in 30-50 mph wind gusts.
 She also won gold in the women's Salmon Distance with a cast of 57.5m or 189 ft, and won SILVER in the Sea Trout Distance, with a cast of 47.5m or 161 ft!

 Personal life

 McCormick grew up in San Francisco, California and now lives in Portland, Oregon.
-McCormick's father took her flyfishing for the first time when she was 9.
+McCormick's father took her fly fishing for the first time when she was 9.
 McCormick has a younger brother named Tobias.